In This Article

 How is your credit score calculated?

-Although there are few different types of credit scores, FICO® scores are used by 90% of top lenders are calculated based on the following five factors:
+Although there are few different types of credit scores, FICO® scores are used by 90% of top lenders.³ They are calculated based on the following five factors:

-Now that you know how much each factor impacts your score, let’s dive into how Credit Builder does reporting differently.
+Now that you know some factors that impact your score, let’s dive into how Credit Builder does reporting differently.

 What does Chime report on?

-Now that you got the basics, let’s break down the main things Chime reports on:
+Now that you have the basics, let’s break down what Chime reports on:

 Payment status